Benjamin Banneker

 One day, the 22-year-old Benjamin Banneker met a man named Josef Levi.
 An ordinary man, Josef Levi became one of the most influential people in Benjamin Banneker’s life.
 He did all this simply by owning a pocket watch.
 When Benjamin Banneker saw this watch, he became fascinated.
 Josef saw this fascination and gave the watch to Banneker as a gift.
 Over the next few days, Banneker took apart the watch and put it back together again many times.
 He analyzed, compared, and measured the relationships of each gear to the next, and how each gear worked together.
 He built replica after replica and tested different measurements of different gears.
 With the help of Joseph Ellicott, they made one of the world’s most precise clocks of their time out of wood.
 This clock was so accurate, that it would tell the exact time for more than 40 years.
 To this day, this clock is one of Benjamin Banneker’s most well-known inventions.

 Unfortunately, the fire that would burn down Benjamin Banneker’s house after his death, would also destroy this precise clock.
 Similar to Josef Levi, Joseph Ellicott changed Benjamin Banneker’s life.
 Joseph Ellicott was one of three brothers: John, Andrew, and Joseph.
 These three brothers revolutionized farming with two simple ideas: using wheat instead of tobacco and using fertilizer to revitalize overworked soil.
 Changing the crops to wheat not only varied what was grown in the soil but also expanded the market.
-As many farmers can contest, planting the same crops in the same soil wears out the nutrients and quickly produces unhealthy crops.
+As many farmers can contest, planting the same crops in the same soil removes nutrients and quickly produces unhealthy crops.
 By adding fertilizer to the soil, the nutrients are restored and the crops flourish.
 Joseph Ellicott himself was not only known for his ideas for farming but was also an industrialist, amateur mathematician, and astronomer.
 Seeing as he and Benjamin Banneker had many similar interests, the two of them started a small watch and clock repair business.
 As the two quickly became close friends, Joseph Ellicott lent many of his books of astronomy and arithmetic to Banneker for him to read.
 Banneker quickly taught himself the knowledge these books contained and they became the basis of his self-taught academic knowledge.
 In 1791, Benjamin Banneker worked with Major Andrew Ellicott, another one of the previously mentioned Ellicott brothers, to help survey a ten-mile square of land in what is now Washington.
-However, there are many conflicting reports about the final role that he played in designing the layout of the city.
+However, there are many conflicting reports about the final role he played in designing the city’s layout.
 Some writers have stated that Banneker was simply a stable hand while others describe him as a woodcutter.
-Yet others state that he had full responsibility to survey the ten-mile square of land while others claim he designed the entire layout of the upcoming city.
+Yet others state that he had full responsibility for surveying the ten-mile square of land while others claim he designed the entire layout of the upcoming city.
 Whatever the final report, he claims at least a small part in the creation of the layout of Washington DC during this time.
 Also in 1791,

-Benjamin Banneker wrote his own almanac: Pennsylvania, Delaware, Maryland, and Virginia Almanack and Ephemeris.
+Benjamin Banneker wrote his almanac: Pennsylvania, Delaware, Maryland, and Virginia Almanack and Ephemeris.
 He published it six times annually from 1791 to 1802.
 He stopped, eventually, because of poor sales.
 This almanac is commonly compared to Benjamin Franklin’s Poor Richard’s Almanac.
 Where Benjamin Franklin used his almanac to publish calendars, poems, weather forecasts, and astronomical information, Banneker’s almanac contained medicinal recipes, astronomical information, eclipse predictions, and listed tides.
 Banneker also included in his almanac other personal information.
 Being one who studied the world around him, he used his almanac to publish his findings.
 He published his mathematical findings concerning the 17-year cycle of locusts and even a treatise on bees.
 At times, Banneker’s almanac came under attack by those who read it.
 For instance, Banneker predicted a solar eclipse to occur on April 14, 1789.

 This prediction was very controversial due to the fact that many known astronomers of the time disagreed with his statement.
 However, on the night of April 14, Benjamin Banneker was proven correct.
 In general, Banneker’s almanac was the medium in which he published the results of his studies.
 However, Benjamin Banneker also used his almanac to promote his stance on African American rights.
 He blatantly states: “The color of the skin is in no way connected with strength of the mind or intellectual powers.”
 He even promotes the dark color of his skin by saying, “I am of the African race, and in the color which is natural to them of the deepest dye; and it is under a sense of the most profound gratitude to the Supreme Ruler of the Universe.”
 No longer should African Americans be ashamed of the color of their skin, but they should wear it with pride and gratitude to God.
 Known as an abolitionist, one who supports the ending of slavery, Benjamin Banneker used his almanac to not only publish his academic findings but to express his views on African American rights.
 In 1792, Thomas Jefferson received a very important letter.
 One of the founding fathers, Thomas Jefferson was the principal author of the Declaration of Independence.
 He was not only the 3rd president of the United States, but he also served as the Vice President under John Adams and served in the Continental Congress representing the state of Virginia.